 Some of them are specific to a culture, while some other ones have multiple cultural backgrounds.
-Some of the common good luck charms will be discussed below:
+Some of the common lucky symbols will be discussed below:

 They originate from Ireland and are used to attract luck to the wearer.
 They can be tied to a strong and worn around the waist.

-The good luck charms may be molded in the shape of an elephant, which is also considered as a symbol of good luck.
+The good luck symbols may be molded in the shape of an elephant, which is also considered as a lucky symbol.
 This idea originates from the belief that luck is usually experienced in places where elephants roam.

-The idea of using an elephant in making good luck charms originates from India.
-The symbol of ancient Indian god Ganesha is an elephant, and he is believed to bring good luck and remove obstacles.
+The idea of using an elephant in making lucky charms originates from India.
+The symbol of ancient Indian god Ganesha is an elephant, and he is believed to bring good things and remove obstacles.
 Elephants live long and are highly intelligent.

 Consequently, they are seen as symbols of longevity and wisdom.

-One or several keys may be hung around a thread and worn as a good luck charm.
+One or several keys may be hung around a thread and worn bring good fortune.
 The key is used because it is believed to unlock anything, including doors and heart of a woman.

-Many of the items used in making good luck charms have been around for a very long time, but the key had been around for a longer period than any of them.
+Many of the items used in making lucky symbols have been around for a very long time, but the key had been around for a longer period than any of them.
 A key can even unlock the door to the gods, according to ancient Roman and Chinese beliefs.

 This means using this charm can make it easier for the gods to answer prayers.
 The Japanese belief that tying three keys together will open the doors to love, wealth and health.

-Cats’ eye is another unique item used in making good luck charms.
+Cats’ eye is another unique item used in making them.
 It is a special gemstone and is believed to clear obstacles and remove evil eyes from one’s life.